How do I Develop an Android Application? Structure II

 AndroidManifest.xml

-In this file, we can set the configuration of our application, we can add privileges to it (privilege to read from the address book, privileges to send SMS or to connect the Internet, are some examples), we can set the kind of application we are working on, Do we want that this application replaces the Home Screen?
+In this file, we can set the configuration of our application, we can add privileges to it (privilege to read from the address book, privileges to send SMS or to connect the Internet, are some examples), we can set the kind of application we are working on.
+Do we want that this application to replace the Home Screen?
 Do you want to change the Main Activity?
 This is the place.
-In other tutorial we will see this file more carefully.
+In other tutorials we will see this file in more detail.

 capture11